tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code.md

 {: .tip}
 To read details about switching to docs as code tools, see [Case study: Switching tools to docs-as-code](pubapis_switching_to_docs_as_code.html).

+## Not just tools, but processes too {#processes}

+Historically, discussions about docs-as-code have centered on tools rather than processes.
+But I think a good case can be made for expanding the definition of docs-as-code to involve implementing engineering processes for managing docs as well.
+By far the most common approach for software development is agile scrum.
+I expand on this topic at length in [Following agile scrum with documentation projects](pubapis_agile_scrum_for_docs.html).

 ## Dealing with more challenging factors